Buynaksk: History

 Before 1922 Buynaksk was known as Temir-Khan-Shurá (Темир-Хан-Шура), that is, the lake or cliff of Tamerlane who is said to have camped here in 1396 after defeating Tokhtamysh during the Tokhtamysh-Timur war.
 It first appears in Russian annals in the 1590s when Muscovite ambassadors passed nearby on their way to Georgia.
 It remained a small town ruled by a Bek.
 In 1830 the Russians destroyed it when it sided with Kazi Mulla.
 In 1832 a Russian force under Klugenau camped here during Rosen's raid on Gimry.
 In 1834 Klugenau built a fort on the rock above the lake and it soon became the headquarters of the Apsheron Regiment and the most important Russian fort in the interior of Degestan during the Murid War.
 In 1849 Hadji Murad led a daring raid into the town.
 The place was unhealthy and Argutinsky drained the lake in 1858 to prevent the spread of disease.

 It was granted town status in 1866.
 During the Russian Empire, the settlement was the administrative capital of the Temir-Khan-Shurinsky Okrug and Dagestan Oblast.
 In 1920, it was the center of the ephemeral Mountainous Republic of the Northern Caucasus.
 On 13 November 1920, the government of the Russian SFSR declared Dagestan's autonomy during the congress of the Dagestani people, which took place in Temir-Khan-Shura.
 In 1922, the town was renamed Buynaksk in honor of Bolshevik revolutionary Ullu-biy Buynaksky.
 In May 1970, Buynaksk was badly damaged by an earthquake.

+On 22 December 1997, a group of armed militants led by field commander Ibn al-Khattab raided the military town of the 136th Separate Guards Motor Rifle Brigade in Buynaksk.
+The attack resulted in a fierce firefight, the destruction of two T-72 tanks, a fuel tanker, and three trucks, while wounding two Russian servicemen.

 In 1999, a car bomb outside an apartment building housing the families of military officers killed sixty-four people.

 On 13 August 2009, Buynaksk was the site of two attacks associated with the growing violence throughout Dagestan and neighboring Chechnya.
 About ten men first opened fire with automatic weapons on a police post, killing four officers.
 The gunmen then entered a nearby sauna complex and killed seven female employees.

 Three soldiers were killed, and thirty-two were wounded, in a suicide car-bombing at a military base in the city on September 5, 2010.
 The driver of a Zhiguli car smashed through a gate at the base and headed for an area where soldiers were quartered in tents.
 Soldiers opened fire on the car before it reached the center of the base.
 The driver then rammed the car into a military truck, where it exploded.
 After the blast, a roadside bomb hit a car taking investigators to the scene, but no injuries were reported in the second explosion.
 However, attackers claimed killing 56 Russian soldiers by the bombing.